Hasli4/math/README.en.md

 ## How to run it

-This is a static project.
-The simplest way is:
+This is a static project, published on GitHub Pages, can be opened by the link - [https://hasli4.github.io/math/](https://hasli4.github.io/math/)

-1. download or clone the repository;
-2. open `index.html` in a browser.

-To publish it on GitHub Pages, you only need to upload the main project files to the repository.

 ## Main files